socallinuxexpo/scale-signs/archive/README.md

 ### Yearly Tasks

-There is a lot of manual effort necessary from year to year.
+There is a bit of manual effort necessary from year to year.
 These tasks include, but might not be limitted to:
 * update the logo for the curent year in /server/images/header.png
 * Do a search and replace for the previous scale version (example: replace all occurances of 16x with 17x)
 * verify proper XML is being supplied by drupal from the url reflected in the $url variable in room.php and scroll.php